KPMAD/CMOS_VLSIdesign/README.md

 ### Static behavior evaluation – CMOS inverter robustness – Switching Threshold
 ### L1: Switching Threshold, Vm
-- By comparing those devices from L2: spice simulation for CMOS, we get to know that it is robust device.
-No matters how large is PMOS and how small is NMOS at low Vin PMOS will be on and high Vin NMOS will be on.
+- By comparing those devices from L2: spice simulation for CMOS, we get to know that it is a robust device.
+No matter how large PMOS is and how small NMOS is, at low Vin, PMOS will be on, and at high Vin, NMOS will be on.
 <img width="900" height="400" alt="image" src="https://github.com/user-attachments/assets/0a819f3d-da22-4445-81df-f8dc87aa7622" />
 <img width="900" height="430" alt="image" src="https://github.com/user-attachments/assets/a4a90b06-16e2-4499-b44b-4703d043357b" />

-Following that Vin = Vout straight line intersaction will be our switching voltage point
+Following that, Vin = Vout straight line intersection will be our switching voltage point
-- Now as we know that for higher PMOS width device, it have higher switching voltage and depending on the w/L ratio switching voltage changes.
+- Now, as we know that for a higher PMOS width device, it has a higher switching voltage, and depending on the w/L ratio, the switching voltage changes.
-- We also get to know that there is the critical area in Vin vs Vout curve we view, where the leakage of the device is dependent on.
+- We also get to know that there is a critical area in the Vin vs Vout curve we view, where the leakage of the device is dependent on.

 ### L2: Analytical expression of Vm as a function of (W/L)p and (W/L)n
-Current eveluation at Vin=Vout or Vgs=Vds
+Current evaluation at Vin=Vout or Vgs=Vds
 - IdsP = - IdsN
 - Idsp + IdsN = 0

-Further deriving the expression as attached in image.
+Further deriving the expression as attached in the image.
 <img width="900" height="390" alt="image" src="https://github.com/user-attachments/assets/ead660cf-8442-4e29-8cd5-b30cb098e447" />
 ![WhatsApp Image 2026-02-24 at 10 26 30 PM](https://github.com/user-attachments/assets/31227712-6e92-4d42-b905-33d10fe404e5)

 <img width="867" height="271" alt="image" src="https://github.com/user-attachments/assets/f14908b8-4e8a-4690-89f6-90991cbf167f" />

-- kp and kn are gain factor
+- kp and kn are gain factors
 - R is the process transconductance

 ### L3: Analytical expression of (W/L)p and (W/L)n as a function of Vm
 ![WhatsApp Image 2026-02-24 at 10 43 29 PM](https://github.com/user-attachments/assets/8c062c32-a186-4959-a1ed-ad427d6ededc)

 ### L4: Static and dynamic simulation of CMOS inverter
 - Here we have similar calculations as in Lecture 3 of Day 3.
-After transient calculations by giving pulse in place of DC we calculated time delay.
+After transient calculations with a pulse instead of DC, we calculated the time delay.
 <img width="900" height="450" alt="image" src="https://github.com/user-attachments/assets/cf6b04e9-b668-4c42-9854-d2d2c72bb573" />

 ### L5: Static and dynamic simulation of CMOS inverter with increased PMOS width